 Read More: 22 Specialty Certifications for LPNs

-It's a fast-paced environment, and the schedule may include overnights or other odd hours, but it can be extremely rewarding.
+It's a fast-paced environment, and the schedule may include overnight shifts.
 Wound care would be a particular area of focus for LPNs working in the ER.
-Other hospital departments that might need LPNs include Labor and Delivery, Oncology and Pediatrics.
+Other hospital departments that LPNs can work in include labor and delivery, oncology and pediatrics.

-Home health nursing
+Home health services

 Insurance companies often keep LPNs on staff to help assess claims that involve medical records.
 For instance, a health insurance or worker's compensation insurance firm might have a department of LPNs who review the records to assist the claims adjusters in deciding on claims.